xumingming/storm-wiki/Transactional-topologies.md

 There's a few more subtle aspects of transactional topologies that make opaque transactional spouts possible.

 When a transaction fails, all subsequent transactions in the processing phase are considered failed as well.
-So they will be reprocessed.
+Each of those transactions will be re-emitted and reprocessed.
 Without this behavior, the following situation could happen:

 1. Transaction A emits tuples 1-50
 2. Transaction B emits tuples 51-100